marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Missing encryption between application and browser (visible under the browser-console and HTTP-protocol).

-This is will be more visible by using sniffers.
+This will be more visible by using sniffers.
 Or with popular software for analysing web-traffic (liek Wireshark);

 Do not handled logout and some other related things.
 As result stuck for "session"-access;